langchain-ai/langgraph/docs/docs/cloud/how-tos/auth.md

 # How to add authentication to your LangGraph apps

 Adding authentication to your LangGraph apps can be an important step to getting them ready for production.
-Once you have succesfully deployed a LangGraph application, you can add authentication by sending custom headers along with every request you make to the LangGraph API - whether you are using the SDK or not.
+Once you have successfully deployed a LangGraph application, you can add authentication by sending custom headers along with every request you make to the LangGraph API - whether you are using the SDK or not.

 When using the SDK you can initialize your client with the parameter `headers` and pass in the custom headers you would like.
 If you are sending in raw cURL commands, you can simply add in extra headers alongisde your existing ones.